Cayenne Entry Requirements

 Alcohol

-1 liter of spirits over 22% alcohol OR 2 liters of alcoholic beverages under 22% alcohol; PLUS 4 liters of wine AND 16 liters of beer
+1 litre of spirits over 22% or 2 litres under 22% plus 4 litres of still wine and 16 litres of beer

 Tobacco